 By Tim Burne, CEO at Plastic Logic

-Tim Burne joined Plastic Logic Germany as Chief Strategy Officer in September 2013, where he was responsible for he was responsible for helping develop a strategy to restructure the then much larger group and return each business to profitability.
-However, less than 18 months later, he took on the position of CEO.
+Tim Burne joined Plastic Logic Germany as Chief Strategy Officer in September 2013, but less than 18 months later, he took on the position of CEO.

 Since becoming CEO, Tim has worked closely with his board of directors on the smart restructuring of Plastic Logic’s Dresden factory.
 He has also created a new leadership team to build and position the company as a design and manufacturing powerhouse.